rsleiberin/janus/documentation/design_system/best_practicies/ui_ux_best_practices.md

-# UI/UX Best Practices Documentation

 ## Introduction

-This document outlines the best practices in UI/UX design, emphasizing the importance of creating engaging and accessible websites that cater to a broad user base, including those with disabilities.
+This document outlines the best practices in UI/UX design, emphasizing the importance of creating engaging, accessible, and aesthetically pleasing websites that cater to a broad user base, including those with disabilities.

 ## Understanding Your Audience